 All of our international policies cover what’s most important – your family’s health and safety – with cover for unlimited overseas emergency medical and hospital expenses.

 Depending on the type of travel insurance you choose, your cover can include:

 Overseas medical and hospital expenses

-Unlimited cover for emergency medical and hospital expenses if any of your family gets sick or hurt during your international trip (excluding pregnancy and childbirth).
+Unlimited emergency medical and hospital expenses if any of your family members gets sick or hurt during your international trip (excluding pregnancy and childbirth).

 Cancellation and amendment fees